-If any one of the four conditions exist, a disability is suspected and triggers the need for a Full and Individual Initial Evaluation.
-If none of the four conditions exist, then the team may deny the parent's request for evaluation, but should provide the parent with a Prior Written Notice (PWN) explaining the factors used to make that decision.
-Parents can ask for a written explanation (or PWN) if their request has been denied.
+If any of the three circumstances is true then the AEA should evaluate the student.
+If none of the three is true then the team may deny the parent's request for evaluation, but should provide the parent with a Prior Written Notice (PWN) explaining the factors used to make that decision.
+You can ask for a written explanation (or PWN) if your request is denied.